olegkrivtsov/using-zend-framework-3-book/README.md

 Names of contributors will be carefully listed under the *Acknowledgments* section of the book.

+## Your Feedback is Appreciated

-If you would like to contact me personally, please use the olegkrivtsov at gmail dot com email address.
+If you would like to contact me personally to share your emotions about the book, please use the olegkrivtsov at gmail dot com email address.
 But please note that this is my personal address and I will ignore not relevant messages.